My ECO STORIES with Krisha Kotak

 Sustainability is still a work in progress, and there is much to consider.
 There will always be counter-arguments as to why recycled clothing isn't as great for the planet as we think...how much energy was used in regenerating the yarn?
 How much water was used for organic cotton?
 What's the carbon footprint of importing goods that can't be sourced in the UK?
 The main thing for me is that individuals and companies should do what we can to minimise damage, and while there may still be parts of the process which need work, I firmly believe that making a conscious purchase is far better than not.

 How do you make your practice sustainable?

-The labels, tags and packaging are all made from organic and recycled materials and are recyclable or reusable, and our mailing bags are biodegradable.
+The labels, tags and packaging are all made from organic and recycled materials, are recyclable or reusable, and our mailing bags are biodegradable.
 To minimise waste, I make everything in small quantities and have carefully chosen to work with suppliers who share my values and have a strong commitment to both people and the planet.
-I’ve also been trying to support other small businesses where possible!
+I've also been trying to support other small businesses where possible!

 What advice would you give to someone starting a responsible brand?

-Do your research and don’t rush!
+Do your research, and don't rush!
 Transparency is key, and when making a sustainable purchase, consumers want to know exactly what makes this product sustainable, what the benefit of the purchase will be to them, and therefore why they should be buying it instead of a less responsible alternative.

 Which item of clothing in your wardrobe is the most important to you?

-It’s very cliché, but an alpaca wool jumper I bought whilst travelling in Bolivia six years ago.
+It's very cliché, but an alpaca wool jumper I bought whilst travelling in Bolivia six years ago.
 It is something I will never be able to get rid of!
-It’s been everywhere with me, and I always feel so nostalgic of that trip whenever I put it on.
+It's been everywhere with me, and I always feel so nostalgic about that trip whenever I put it on.